zelikos/zeliblue/README.md

 ### setup-homebrew

-A shortcut that runs each of the above `brew` commands.
+A shortcut that runs `brew` and `brew-shell`.
+After those commands finish, it directs the user to re-launch their terminal to begin using Homebrew.
+Then, `brew-utilities` is suggested as a starting point for some extra utilities.

 ### setup-davincibox